elicia4/linux_notes/tools/vim/04-visual-mode.md

 Anything you do to selected text on one line will be done to text on the other.

-Try editing the following lines, remove all hyphons from all of them and add `+1` to the beginning of the lines:
+Try editing the following lines, remove all hyphens from all of them and add `+1` to the beginning of the lines:

 ```